 Stands for "Graphics Interchange Format."
 GIF is an image file format commonly used for images on the web and sprites in software programs.
 Unlike the JPEG image format, GIFs uses lossless compression that does not degrade the quality of the image.
-However, GIFs store image data using indexed color, meaning each image can include a maximum of 256 colors.
+However, GIFs store image data using indexed color, meaning a standard GIF image can include a maximum of 256 colors.

 The original GIF format, also known as "GIF 87a," was published by CompuServe in 1987.
 In 1989, CompuServe released an updated version of the format called "GIF 89a."
 The 89a format is similar to the 87a specification, but includes support for transparent backgrounds and image metadata.
 Both formats support animations by allowing a stream of images to be stored in a single file.
 However, the 89a format also includes support for animation delays.